publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schII/m__us_usc_t7_s7931.md

     (d) __Compliance with conservation and wetlands requirements__

-        As a condition of the receipt of a marketing assistance loan under subsection (a) of this section, the producer shall comply with applicable conservation requirements under subtitle B of title XII of the Food Security Act of 1985 ([16 U.S.C.
+        As a condition of the receipt of a marketing assistance loan under subsection (a), the producer shall comply with applicable conservation requirements under subtitle B of title XII of the Food Security Act of 1985 ([16 U.S.C.
 3811][/us/usc/t16/s3811] et seq.) and applicable wetland protection requirements under subtitle C of title XII of the Act ([16 U.S.C.
 3821][/us/usc/t16/s3821] et seq.) during the term of the loan.

     (e) __Termination of superseded loan authority__